The 13 Best Places For Expats To Live In Indonesia

 a click of the button.

-Jakarta
+1. Jakarta

-The capital and largest city of Indonesia, Jakarta is a bustling and vibrant city that offers a unique blend of traditional Indonesian culture and modern amenities, making it an ideal place to live for those who want to experience a new culture while still enjoying the comforts of home.
+The capital and largest city of Indonesia, Jakarta, is a bustling and vibrant city that offers a unique blend of traditional Indonesian culture and modern amenities, making it an ideal place to live for those who want to experience a new culture while still enjoying the comforts of home.

-Bali
+2. Bali

 While generally more expensive than other parts of Indonesia, Bali is still more affordable than many other popular expat destinations, making it an attractive option for those seeking a laid-back lifestyle, particularly those with a focus on wellness, spirituality, and eco-consciousness.

-Surabaya
+3. Surabaya

-The second largest city in Indonesia and a popular destination for expats, Surabaya has a rich culture, a vibrant lifestyle, diverse work opportunities, quality education options, and affordable housing.
+The second-largest city in Indonesia and a popular destination for expats, Surabaya has a rich culture, a vibrant lifestyle, diverse work opportunities, quality education options, and affordable housing.

 Being the cultural hub of East Java, Surabaya offers numerous attractions, such as historical sites, scenic landmarks, museums, and theaters.
 Examples include Kampung Kapasan and Ampel Mosque.
 Expats can explore these places and learn about Indonesia’s history and culture.

-Flores
+4. Flores

 Flores is a beautiful island located in eastern Indonesia that has become increasingly popular among expats looking for a unique and adventurous place to live.
 There are several reasons for that, namely its natural beauty, varied accommodation options, schools, laid-back lifestyle, and more.

 The island is home to several stunning national parks, including Komodo National Park, where expats can see the famous Komodo dragons.
-Additionally, Flores has beautiful beaches, waterfalls, and hiking trails for expats to explore.
+Additionally, Flores has plenty of beautiful beaches, waterfalls, and hiking trails for expats to explore.

 Expats with children will be happy to learn that there are a number of international schools in Flores offering high-quality education.
-These schools often follow international curriculums and offer a range of extracurricular activities.
+These schools often follow international curricula and offer a range of extracurricular activities.

-Flores, being a great destination for tourists, is a great place to start a business or find employment.
+Flores, being a great destination for tourists, is also a great place to start a business or find employment.
 Plus, the culture of Flores is unique and welcoming, making it a great place to settle down and make new friends.

-Semarang
+5. Semarang

 Located in the central part of Indonesia, Semarang is the capital of the province of Central Java.
 It has a unique blend of traditional and modern features.
 With its affordable cost of living, diverse work opportunities, and high quality of life, Semarang is a darling for expats everywhere.